Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 ## Create a variant set

 Create a variant set to be able to create variants to products.
 A variant set is always assigned to a certain attribute set.
 When a variant set is created to an attribute set, you can create variants to all products with this attribute set.
 You must assign at least one defining attribute to a variant set.
-Further, you can assign more defining as well as changeable attributes.
+Moreover, you can assign further defining and changeable attributes.

 ### Define the variant set basic data